larecipe/larecipe-dotnet/README.md

 dotnet add package LaRecipe --version 0.0.12-alpha
 ```

-2. Register LaRecipe as a service
+2. Register LaRecipe as a service and use the middleware

+This middleware will be used only when the request path starts with `/docs`, this is to insure not having any performance hit for the rest of your application.

 > Minimal API